 Youth Study Center/Barnes

 Since 1826, children who were convicted of crimes in Philadelphia were housed separately from adult criminals.
 For example, there was the House of Refuge at 22nd and Brown briefly mentioned in our website article here.
 Children awaiting trial, however, were still detained with adult criminals.
 In 1901 the Pennsylvania Society for the Protection of Children from Cruelty was established and the City Councils passed the House of Detention Act, which, as the bill's name suggests, recommended the building of a combined juvenile detention center and court to keep child and adult criminal detainees separated.
 The view, on paper, turned from punishment to education and love as a way to reform.
-A House of Detention was built at 22nd and Arch Street, a beautiful four-story building of granite, limestone, brick, and terra cotta.
+In 1909 a House of Detention was built at 22nd and Arch Street, a beautiful four-story building of granite, limestone, brick, and terra cotta.
 No name was placed on the building so as not to mark its purpose in the residential neighborhood, nor leave any stigma on the young temporary inhabitants.

 Photo from 1909 looking northeast at the Juvenile Court and House of Detention at 22nd and Arch Streets.
+This was designed by controversial municipal architect Philip Johnson.

 Same view today of the apartment building it has become.
 The rooftop exercise yard has been closed in.
 For more on this building see the Hidden City article from 2012 here.